 The objective of this course is to introduce students to the basic principles of legal research.
-Students will learn how to formulate a research plan; identify and consult secondary legal materials; locate and update relevant primary legal materials; and assess research progress to determine next-steps.
+Students will learn how to formulate a research plan; identify and consult secondary legal materials; interpret legal citations; locate, expand, and update relevant primary legal materials; and assess research progress to determine next steps.
 For a more detailed description of learning objectives, please see attached Appendix A.